 println("You forgot to close an opening parenthesis.
 Please try again.")

-You forgot to close an opening parenthesis.
+Compiling and running the program now prints out You forgot to close an opening parenthesis.
 Please try again.

 catch (e:ExceptionA) :